IBS stands for Irritable Bowel Syndrome

 Mindfulness and Irritable Bowel Syndrome

-Learn how to manage your stress through mindfulness, relaxation and a greater sense of your own wellbeing.
 In this way you are helping your body’s own in-built capacity to return to peace, calm and efficient health.
-Of course, this is relevant to any chronic illness that you might be experiencing.

 Useful reference book: Full Catastrophe Living.
 How to cope with stress, pain and illness using mindfulness meditation by Jon Kabat-Zinn

 Check out Place of Serenity for awareness, relaxation and wellbeing experiences.

 Yvette Jane – Mindfulness & Meditation Guide